 In the field of cardiology, you’re expected to deliver first-class emergency treatment in life and death situations while being comfortable meeting the changing demands of new and upcoming therapies.

 Our established MSc cardiology course aims to increase your competency of practice and theoretical knowledge, enabling graduates to rise to the challenges of delivering high-quality care to their patients within a complex primary or secondary care environment.
 This master in cardiology programme is directed to healthcare professionals looking to take their current knowledge to the next level.

 The MSc cardiology online course is collaborative in nature, where you will have the opportunity to work with students from all over the world from a range of disciplines giving you the clinically accurate and relevant information you can take straight into your practice.
-Delivered by experts in their field, you will be learning from the very best and will come away with an enhanced understanding of cardiology that will help facilitate your decision making in unpredictable and complex situations.
-On completion of this flexible, part- time MSc in cardiology aims to:
+Delivered by experts in their field, you will be learning from the very best and will come away with an enhanced understanding of cardiology that will help facilitate your decision-making in unpredictable and complex situations.
+On completion of this flexible, quick-to-complete part-time master in cardiology aims to: